aklinker1/webext-core/docs/fake-browser/index.md

 pnpm i -D @webext-core/fake-browser
 ```

-This package only really works with projects using a testing frame and node, so only the NPM install steps are shown.
+This package only really works with projects using node, so only the NPM install steps are shown.

 See [Testing Frameworks](/fake-browser/testing-frameworks) to setup mocks for your testing framework of choice and see a simple example test.